 - Issues for Education and Advocacy for 2013-2015

 - Money in Politics: Continue the current focus on action in the California legislature.
 Provide opportunities for local Leagues to participate in both advocacy and community education projects.

 - Education: Financing of education, from early childhood through high school; importance of maintaining the educational content and quality of all early childhood programs.
 Provide opportunities for local Leagues to participate in both advocacy and community education projects.

 - In addition, as a second tier of focus: health care and water.
 These will be acted on as opportunities arise, and if they do not interfere with activities on the higher priority issues, and it appears that the LWVC can make an impact.

 - Public Higher Education Study: The study committee is working on the materials and timeline of the state study and a Yahoo Group has been created for discussion which you're invited to join.

-We also note that the LWVUS Legislative Priorities for 2013 are Money in Politics and the many facets of Election Reform.
+We also note that the LWVUS top-prioirty Legislative Priorities for 2015 are Money in Politics and the many facets of Voting Rights and Election Administration.
+The second-tier priorities are Climate and Environmental Protection, Immigration, and Health Care (including Reproductive Choice).
 As part of these priorities, we will continue to work actively on election reform in California as opportunities present themselves.